A short Q&A with Yes No Maybe - Independent UK Lifestyle Brand and design house.

 I was given some screen printing equipment that my dad once used at work—a single bed printing unit and half a dozen wooden screens.
 Being fascinated by most production processes, I wanted to give it a try so did my research online and bought the neccesarry pastes and binders.
 I Went up to Bristol to visit my good friend Yoav, where we snuck into the printshop at his Uni and made the first few screens—‘Trapped’ -a print made with my hands and face stuck in a photocopier, ‘Updown’—a picture from a Yoga book with the words ‘Yes No Maybe’ underneath, and ‘Lovely Crests’—a beautiful woodcarved print from the front of a very old record—again with bold YES NO MAYBE slogan—as that’s what I saw it as back then—a slogan.

 I trawled charity shops for the following few months (not all the time—but at least twice a week) I would do the rounds—looking for good clothing items to print a ‘vintage originals’ line onto.
 I have visited charity shops for many years now—collecting pressed stainless steel trays—mostly from the 70’s, and Mainly Danish—with some quality from Sheffield in there too.
 It’s only really the hospital crap from Hong Kong that I don’t touch.
 Anyway, that’s a completely separate story—Me and my Pressed Steel.
 The fact is I had my various charity shop circuits down to a T, and could swiftly scour Leicester city centre, Leeds, or my speciality, Finchley Central and out all over London.
-For now we can stick to the vintage originals that I was buying, washing, printing and tinkering with for fun—Sweats, Trenchcoats, Shirts, jeans and a few plain T’s .
-They were all printed in the Camp Store at the back of the Old Habonim Building at 523 Finchley road.
-I spent some very happy weeks in that shed—with a pathetic 50% hit rate on the printing, but a definite passion for the production process emerging.

 Being a fairly mediocre graffiti artist from 13—23 years old—I was absolutely thrilled with the ability to extend my stencilling work onto clothing—over and over again, and with absolute clarity and control.
 There are also parameters to work within when you are customising garments—sizes, number of colours, detail, placement… enough elements to give me structure, and not so restrictive that I can’t express what I want to.